-As the undergraduate division of the Department of Media, Culture, and Communication, our Bachelor of Science program offers students the opportunity to work with internationally recognized faculty.
-Our academically rigorous degree is grounded in the liberal arts, providing students with the critical thinking skills necessary to understand the sociological, political and cultural aspects of communication technologies and systems.
+The Department of Media, Culture, and Communication's academically rigorous Bachelor of Science degree is grounded in the liberal arts, providing students with the necessary tools to understand the sociological, political, and cultural aspects of media technologies and systems.

-5. Encourage global and cosmopolitan approaches and outlooks in the transnational study of media and culture
+- Utilize global and cosmopolitan approaches in the transnational study of media and culture

 - Attain facility with project-based and fieldwork data collection, and a range of modes for the presentation of findings